-A new vulnerability `` ZombieLoad v2 '' is discovered on Intel CPU, it also affects Cascade Lake
+A new vulnerability `` ZombieLoad v2 '' is discovered on Intel CPUs, affecting Cascade Lake

-It is reported by Michael Schwartz et al., A researcher at Graz University of Technology, that a vulnerability ' ZombieLoad v2 ' that affects CPUs released by Intel, including Cascade Lake , was discovered by 2019.
+It has been reported by Michael Schwartz, a researcher at the Technical University of Graz, that a vulnerability ' ZombieLoad v2 ' affecting CPUs released by Intel, including Cascade Lake , has been discovered by 2019.

 New ZombieLoad v2 Attack Affects Intel's Latest Cascade Lake CPUs

-Clearly the existence of a vulnerability `` MDS '' affecting almost all Intel processors since 2011-gigazine
+Clearly the existence of a vulnerability `` MDS '' affecting almost all Intel processors after 2011-gigazine

 By Slejven Djurakovic